-At Friendly Dentistry in Greensboro, NC there are several different financing options available, including Care Credit, which will help to ensure you get the dental crowns you need at a reasonable cost.
+At Friendly Dentistry in Greensboro, North Carolina there are several different financing options available, including Care Credit, which will help to ensure you get the dental crowns you need at a reasonable cost.

-How to Choose a Dentist for Your Dental Crowns
+How to Choose a Greensboro Dentist for Your Dental Crowns

 Choosing a dentist is a very important decision when deciding to get dental crowns.
 There are several things you need to take into consideration.
 Some of these include:

 - The dentist’s experience performing the dental crown procedure

 - Reviews and satisfaction of previous patients

 - The cost of the procedure

 - The Patient/Provider relationship that you have with the dentist